perladvent/perldotcom/content/article/_pub_2001_11_16_perlbio2.md

 {
-   "title" : "Parsing Protein Domains with Perl", "authors" : [
+   "authors" : [
       "james-d--tisdall"
    ],
-   "categories" : "science",
-   "date" : "2001-11-16T00:00:00-08:00",
-   "image" : null,
+   "draft" : null,
-   "thumbnail" : "/images/_pub_2001_11_16_perlbio2/111-perlprotein-ls.gif",
+   "slug" : "/pub/2001/11/16/perlbio2.html",
    "description" : " The Perl programming language is popular with biologists because of its practicality.
 In my book, Beginning Perl for Bioinformatics, I demonstrate how many of the things biologists want to write programs for are readily-even enjoyably-accomplished with Perl.
-My book...", "draft" : null,
-   "slug" : "/pub/2001/11/16/perlbio2.html",
-   "tags" : [
+My book...", "thumbnail" : "/images/_pub_2001_11_16_perlbio2/111-perlprotein-ls.gif", "tags" : [
       "beginning-perl-for-bioinformatics",
       "bioinformaticians",